 Linux is not just a nice toy for software-engineers.
-It has always been a very stable and trustworthy operating system - even more so in comparison with its closed-source alternatives.
+It has always been a very stable and trustworthy operating system – even more so in comparison with its closed-source alternatives.
 Driven by closed source vendors' questionable license policies, security risks, bugs and vendor-lock, more and more IT-managers have chosen the Linux alternative.
-Though it's perfectly feasible to out-source system management for Linux systems - a lot of major and minor players support Linux nowadays and Linux is stable as a rock - a large number of companies prefer hiring their own sysadmins.
-Alas, most recruiters would not know a Linux admin even if he fell on them.
+Though it's perfectly feasible to out-source system management for Linux systems – a lot of major and minor players support Linux nowadays and Linux is stable as a rock – a large number of companies prefer hiring their own sysadmins.
+Alas, most recruiters would not know a Linux admin even if that admin would fall on them.
 These recruiters need a way to certify and recognize the skills of their candidates.
 Also the candidates need a way to prove their skills, both to themselves and to the recruiter.

 A number of organizations offer Linux certifications.
 Some of them are commercial organizations, that both certify and educate.
 Some of them certainly do a fine job – but I sincerely believe certification organizations should be independent, especially from educational organizations.
 The Linux Professional Institute fulfills these prerequisites of quality and independency.
 They also are a part of our community so support them.

 The first drafts of this book were written by a limited amount of people.
-We had limited time: we were offered the opportunity to do beta-exams in August 2001 and had to take the exam in one month later.
-Therefore, above all the authors had to prove to be good at cutting and pasting other peoples work.
+We had limited time: we were offered the opportunity to do beta-exams in August 2001 and we started a month before that.
 It is up to you to judge our efforts, and, hopefully, improve our work.
 To the many people we unintentionally forgot to give credit where due, from the bottom of our hearts: we thank you.